 A Bush Foundation representative will only contact references for applicants selected as semifinalists.

-Having a criminal history does not automatically preclude you from receiving a Fellowship.
+Having a criminal history does not automatically disqualify you from receiving a Fellowship.

 - List any federal, state, or municipal law violation convictions.
 Exclude traffic violations or any violations which occurred prior to your 18th birthday.
 If none exist, write "n/a" in the box.